goosinator868/Math-Project/MathProject/MathProject/readme.txt

 		the user will be prompted for the rest.

 	-If the user is prompted for a tolerance or length of a vector, he/she need only input the number.

+5. ---------------Where is code?---------------------

+	-The Driver class mainly contains parsers, input readers, and general functions that allow the user to interact with the program and see the program's output.
+		**Error is always calculated with the outputs of the MatrixMath class inside of the Driver, however, so the functions within Driver have been named according to their function, so LU decomp/Power Method/etc. may easily be found.**

+	-The Matrix class only contains functions and data for a general Matrix object, such as the addition, subtraction, multiplication, and transposing of Matrices.
+It does contain the code for generating a Hilbert Matrix, however.

+	-The MatrixMath class contains the bulk of the "thinking" of the program.
+It performs all of the decompositions, iterative methods, solving methods, and encoding methods needed for the project.
+		**The functions are named according to the project description.**